-The key issues for the township of Richmond are:
+The key issues for the Richmond township are:

-- The Richmond source is used to capacity at peak times while the Waimea source is only used to about two thirds of its capacity at peak times; - Overall the Council has sufficient water allocation for Richmond, however, with projected growth, the water rationing that occurs during droughts and the increasing competition for water in the district, it is becoming more difficult to source the water; - Significant growth is predicted for Richmond, particularly in the south and the east, and it will be expensive for Council to install water supply infrastructure to service these new areas; - Sea level rises and saline intrusion pose a threat to the security and quality of the Lower Queen Street and Waimea bores.
-Once these issues are detected, the ability to supply water to Richmond will be severely constrained; - · There is a lack of storage in the high-level zone; - The Waimea Community Dam scheme is critical for the future of the Council's urban water supplies in the Waimea Basin; - The resource consent will expire in 2016; - Securing land for future reservoir sites may be difficult; - Potentially there is a high cost for future infrastructure growth.
+- Overall the Council has sufficient water allocation for Richmond, however, with projected growth the water rationing that occurs during droughts and the increasing competition for water in the district, it is expected not to have capacity for growth in 10-15 years. - Significant growth is predicted for Richmond, particularly in the south and the east, and it will be expensive for the Council to install water supply infrastructure to service these new areas; the Richmond South Facilitation works will assist to facilitate growth before full Council services are provided. - Sea level rises and saline intrusion pose a threat to the security and quality of the Lower Queen Street and Waimea bores.
+Once these issues are detected, the ability to supply water to Richmond will be severely constrained; - The Waimea Community Dam scheme is critical for the future of the Council's urban water supplies in the Waimea Basin; - The resource consent will expire in 2016; - Securing land for future reservoir sites may be difficult; - Potentially there is a high cost for future infrastructure growth.

-The strategic approaches to these issues are.
+The strategic approaches to these issues are:

-- Construct a new treatment plant to mix and treat water from both the Waimea source and Richmond source, (diluting the nitrates from one source and the corrosiveness from the other); - Construct a supplementary or new source capable of providing sufficient output should the bores on Lower Queen Street or the Waimea bores be compromised due to saline intrusion.
-This development is dependent on the construction of the Waimea Community Dam; - Amend the reticulation boundaries within Richmond to maximise the use of the reticulation capacity to meet future growth. - Construct infrastructure to service the growth predicted firstly for Richmond East, then Richmond West and then Richmond South; - Determine order of development, such as infill on existing zone land up to Bateup Road, Richmond West and Richmond South; - Renegotiate water supply with Nelson City Council in areas such as Champion Road.
+- Construct a supplementary or new source capable of providing sufficient output should the bores on Lower Queen Street or the Waimea bores be compromised due to saline intrusion.
+This development is dependent on the construction of the Waimea Community Dam; - Amend the reticulation boundaries within Richmond to maximise the use of the reticulation capacity to meet future growth. - Construct infrastructure to service the growth predicted firstly for Richmond East, then Richmond West and then Richmond South; - Support innovation and working with developers to advance development.